 Tori McKinney had another strong performance with 13 points as the Gophers ask for more from the freshman.

-Fast forward a few days and it’s clear the freshman from Minnetonka is playing with a maturity beyond her years.
+Fast forward a few days and it’s clear the freshman guard from Minnetonka is playing with a maturity beyond her years.

 Sunday, the Gophers swamped Montana 84-45 at Williams Arena, scoring 52 first-half points, playing one of their best defensive games of the season and one of their most collaborative on the offensive end.

-“Being thrown in the starting lineup was a little nerve-wracking at the start,” McKinney said.
+“Being thrown in the starting lineup was a little nerve-racking at the start,” McKinney said.
 “But regardless if I’m starting or coming off the bench, I know my role wasn’t really going to change.
 It’s honestly just play as hard as you can and do what the team needs.
 That’s my mindset.”

 Here are the results: In two starts she has scored 27 points on 7-for-13 shooting, made four of eight threes, had two blocks and a steal.

-It is one of the most encouraging things the Gophers (7-0) can take away from their fifth victory by 29 or more points.
+McKinney’s play is one of the most encouraging things the Gophers (7-0) can take away from their fifth victory by 29 or more points.

 “Our defensive pressure really got us going,” Plitzuweit said.

-I just told her today, ‘You’re my favorite player,’ " Battle said of McKinney.
+I just told her today, ‘You’re my favorite player,’” Battle said of McKinney.
 “Because she’s just a dog on the court.
 She has this intensity.
 She’s super-fast.
 She’s different.”

 “Very poised, very confident,” Plitzuweit said.